Oatmeal Balls [Toddler Friendly]

 Oatmeal balls are a healthy snack option because they provide a balance of nutrients and energy-sustaining carbohydrates.

-- The flax seeds provide fibre and omega 3 fatty acids.
+The flax seeds provide fibre and omega 3 fatty acids.

-- The added sweetness from the honey (or other sweetener) makes the oatmeal balls a tasty treat that your child will enjoy, while the small amount of sugar is modest and not overloading.
+The added sweetness from the honey (or other sweetener) makes the oatmeal balls a tasty treat that your child will enjoy, while the small amount of sugar is modest and not overloading.

-Oatmeal balls are also easy to pack and take on the go, making them a convenient snack option for busy families.
+Oatmeal energy balls are also easy to pack and take on the go, making them a convenient snack option for busy families.

-Oatmeal balls can be stored in an airtight container in the refrigerator for up to a week, or they can be frozen for up to three months.
-To freeze oatmeal balls, simply place them in a single layer on a parchment-lined baking sheet and place them in the freezer until they are firm.
+To freeze oatmeal energy balls, simply place them in a single layer on a parchment-lined baking sheet and place them in the freezer until they are firm.
 Once frozen, transfer the oatmeal balls to an airtight container or zip-top bag and store them in the freezer until you are ready to eat them.
 To thaw frozen oatmeal balls, simply transfer them to the refrigerator or allow them to come to room temperature on the counter.
 You can also thaw them quickly by placing them in the microwave for a few seconds or put the sealed container into a warm-water bath for a few minutes.

 With a little bit of creativity and some simple ingredients, you can make a batch of delicious and healthy oatmeal balls your toddler will love.
 Feel free to double or triple the recipe!
 If your toddler is anything like our kids, these oatmeal balls will disappear faster than you can say 'happy snacking'!

-Toddler Friendly Oat Balls
+Toddler Friendly Oatmeal Balls

 Ingredients

-- 1 cup oats
+- 1 cup quick cooking oats (see note)

-- ⅓ cup nut butter
+- ⅓ cup nut butter (see note)

-- 2 tbsp ground flax
+- 2 tablespoon ground flax

-- 2 tbsp honey
+- 2 tablespoon honey (see note)

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- ¼ tsp cinnamon
+- ¼ teaspoon cinnamon

-- 1 tbsp mini chocolate chips optional
+- 1 tablespoon mini chocolate chips optional (see note)

 Instructions